apache/spark/docs/mllib-guide.md

 * <a href="mllib-optimization.html">Optimization</a>
   * stochastic gradient descent
   * limited-memory BFGS (L-BFGS)
-* Utilities

 ## Dependencies

-MLlib uses linear algebra packages [jblas](https://github.com/mikiobraun/jblas) and [netlib-java](https://github.com/fommil/netlib-java) (via [Breeze](http://www.scalanlp.org/)), which depend on native Fortran routines.
-You need to install the
+MLlib uses linear algebra packages [Breeze](http://www.scalanlp.org/), which depends on [netlib-java](https://github.com/fommil/netlib-java), and [jblas](https://github.com/mikiobraun/jblas).
-[gfortran runtime library](https://github.com/mikiobraun/jblas/wiki/Missing-Libraries)
-if it is not already present on your nodes.
+`jblas` depend on native Fortran routines.
+You need to install the [gfortran runtime library](https://github.com/mikiobraun/jblas/wiki/Missing-Libraries) if it is not already present on your nodes.
 MLlib will throw a linking error if it cannot detect these libraries automatically.